vdzhorov/bash-scripts/README.md

 # bash-scripts

-This is a small bash script collection for anyone to use really.
+This is just a small bash script collectio.
+It is free for use by anyone.